nidiatrovao/nidiatrovao.github.io/about.md

 ---
 I created this website to host my work thoughts, endeavours and related analyses of what is going on in the world.

-I am a PhD student in the field of Evolutionary Virology in the laboratory of [Professor Philippe Lemey](https://rega.kuleuven.be/cev/ecv/lab-members/PhilippeLemey.html) at the [KULeuven](http://www.kuleuven.be/english), Belgium.
+Right now, I am a PhD student in the field of Evolutionary Virology in the laboratory of [Professor Philippe Lemey](https://rega.kuleuven.be/cev/ecv/lab-members/PhilippeLemey.html) at the [KULeuven](http://www.kuleuven.be/english), Belgium.

 My current research goals are directed towards using sequence data to understand patterns in disease transmission, focusing on applying and extending Phylodynamic methods to investigate the spatio-temporal dynamics of several viral pathogens, with a particular focus on connecting the evolutionary process with geography and ecological patterns of host/vector species, which may prove valuable to investigate the dynamics of many pathogens.